Personal name: Tamil

-Mordvins
+Hungary

+Hungary is the only European country that uses the Eastern naming order, where the given name is placed after the family name.
+This usage originates from the structure of noun phrases in Hungarian – adjectives always precede the noun – and due to Hungary's independence in the 14th-15th century when the use of surnames became common, contrary to other nations speaking Finno-Ugric languages.

+Mordvin

 Mordvins use two names – a Mordvin name and a Russian name.
 The Mordvin name is written in the Eastern name order.
 Usually, the Mordvin surname is the same as the Russian surname, for example Sharononj Sandra (Russian: Aleksandr Sharonov), but it can be different at times, for example Yovlan Olo (Russian: Vladimir Romashkin).

 Non-human personal names

-Apart from the Linnaean taxonomy, some humans give individual non-human animals and plants names, usually of endearment.

-In onomastic classification, names of individual animals are called zoonyms, while names of individual plants are called phytonyms.
+Animal names for each other

+In a 2006 study published in the Proceedings of the National Academy of Sciences researchers from the University of North Carolina Wilmington studying bottlenose dolphins in Sarasota Bay, Florida, found that the dolphins had names for each other.
+A dolphin chooses its name as an infant.

+According to a 2024 article of a study of elephant calls in Amboseli National Park, Kenya and Samburu National Reserve and Buffalo Springs National Reserves between 1986 and 2022 done with machine learning, elephants learn, recognize and use individualized name-like calls.

 Names of pets

-The practice of naming pets dates back at least to the 23rd century BC; an Egyptian inscription from that period mentions a dog named Abuwtiyuw.
+The practice of naming pets dates back at least to the 23rd century BC.
+An Egyptian inscription from that period mentions a dog named Abuwtiyuw.

 Many pet owners give human names to their pets.
 This has been shown to reflect the owner having a human-like relationship with the pet.
 The name given to a pet may refer to its appearance or personality, or be chosen for endearment, or in honor of a favorite celebrity.
 Pet names often reflect the owner's view of the animal, and the expectations they may have for it.

 Dog breeders often choose specific themes for their names, sometimes based on the number of the litter.
 In some countries, like Germany or Austria, names are chosen alphabetically, with names starting with 'A' for puppies from the first litter, 'B' for the second litter, and so on.
 A puppy called "Dagmar" would belong to a fourth litter.
 Dog owners can choose to keep the original name, or rename their pet.

 It has been argued that the giving of names to their pets allows researchers to view their pets as ontologically different from unnamed laboratory animals with which they work.

-Dolphin names for each other

-A study published in the Proceedings of the National Academy of Sciences claims that humans are not the only animals that use personal names.
-Researchers from the University of North Carolina Wilmington studying bottlenose dolphins in Sarasota Bay, Florida, found that the dolphins had names for each other.
-A dolphin chooses its name as an infant.